simonjcs/ProGNet/README.md

 https://github.com/zhixuhao/unet/blob/master/model.py

+#### 5. Prepare the MRI intensity normalization for use:

+Put the nyul.py code in line 392 line after "def Step3(outputDir, standardHist): ## Place intensity normalization code here" and update the code for use.

+### 6. Prepare the deep learning model for use:

-#### 5. Place the nyul.py code within "step3" in line 392 of the ProGNet_Segmentation.py main code and update it for use.
+Put the the model.py code in line 331 of the main ProGNet_Segmentation.py file after "## Place deep learning code here" and update this part for use.
-Run code

-Put together code

-Change model paths Including t2 & nyul

-place unet in folder
+### 7. Update filepaths in the main ProGNet_Segmentation.py file:

+- Update the input path in line 1277.
+This folder contain T2-DICOM folders.
+- Update the output path in line 1278.
+This folder will contain T2-DICOM folders that also include a SEG-DICOM file.
+- Update the filepath in line 1279 to point to the downloaded std_hist_T2.npy file.
+- Update the filepath in line 1280 to point to the progNet_t2.h5 model weights

+### 8.